-Augusta Country Club is the first established golf Club in Augusta which had its beginnings documentary wise in 1899.
-It actually began a few years earlier and certainly has its place among the very early golf Clubs in America.
+Augusta Country Club is the first established golf club in Augusta which had its beginnings documentary wise in 1899.
+It actually began a few years earlier and certainly has its place among the very early golf clubs in America.

-This Club was first known as the Bon Air Golf Club because of the close connections of the founding fathers with the Bon Air Hotel.
+The Club was first known as the Bon Air Golf Club because of the close connections of the founding fathers with the Bon Air Hotel.
 Documentation has shown that the Club began approximately 1897-1898 but was legally recorded later on in 1899 per Richmond County Courthouse records of March and April of 1899.
 A name change followed in 1900 to The Country Club of Augusta and in 1921 to The Augusta Country Club.
 In 1942 the Club changed the legal name to The Augusta Country Club, Incorporated.

-The four gentlemen who introduced an outdoor sport and game – a game called GOLF – to Augusta and Summerville residents, were Dr. William Henry Harison, Jr., Mr. Morley Harison, Mr. Henry H. Cumming and Mr. Louis P. Berckmans.
-As this history of the game of golf and the Augusta Country Club, Inc. unfolds, one can truly be grateful to those four men, who had the foresight to learn about and bring GOLF to the Village of Summerville in Augusta; for Golf has been one of the larger instruments in our city’s history and has caused Augusta to be heralded in our state, country and throughout the world as one of the most important golf centers in America.
+The four gentlemen who introduced an outdoor sport and game – a game called golf – to Augusta and Summerville residents, were Dr. William Henry Harison, Jr., Mr. Morley Harison, Mr. Henry H. Cumming and Mr. Louis P. Berckmans.
+As this history of the game of golf and the Augusta Country Club, Inc. unfolds, one can truly be grateful to those four men, who had the foresight to learn about and bring golf to the Village of Summerville in Augusta; for golf has been one of the larger instruments in our city’s history and has caused Augusta to be heralded in our state, country and throughout the world as one of the most important golf centers in America.

 As the petition and charter of the Bon Air Golf Club states, the six men who petitioned the courts for this charter were William E. Mikell, C.G.
 Trussell, George R. Stearns, Bryan Cumming, E.S.
 Johnson and St. John Moore.
 The Bon Air Golf Club, situated five minutes from the Hotel Bon Air, was a course of nine holes, 3,300 yards long and was laid out over rolling ground, abounding in natural hazards, among which are roads, ditches, ponds and woods.
 There was a clubhouse with men’s and women’s lockers and a large reception room.
 The Club was originally run by the Bon Air Hotel but in 1898 it was turned into a local organization and was manager by the residents of Augusta.

-As country clubs began to be established in other parts of the US the local members – now in charge of the club – changed the name to the Country Club of Augusta in 1900.
-Four of the preceding Bon Air Golf Club Petitioners were among those participating in the new Country Club of Augusta venture, keeping a running line of authority.
+As country clubs began to be established in other parts of the US, the local members – now in charge of the club – changed the name to the Country Club of Augusta in 1900.
+Four of the preceding Bon Air Golf Club petitioners were among those participating in the new Country Club of Augusta venture, keeping a running line of authority.
 Thus began a new era with construction of a new golf course and magnificent new clubhouse.